abduld/CS533/progress/progress.markdown

 To that end, we have written the compiler in
     Dart (a Javascript inspired language) that currently generates sequential Javascript code from our language.
-The Javascript generation is meant primarily for debugging purposes
+The Javascript generation is primarily meant for debugging purposes
     and the next steps would be to generate threaded CUDA code and perform some compiler optimizations on the IR.
 The next few paragraphs revise and summarize the project as well
-    as detail what has been implemented and what will be implemented.
+    as detail what has been implemented and what will be implemented in the future.
 At the end we give a schedule for the project.

 ## Language Details